 The District is continuing to work with Tuleyome on a project to clean up the Twin Peaks and Corona Mines, in the hopes this may enable the District to safely open the northern Oat Hill Mine Trail for public use.
 Staff and volunteers in February 2013 did a comprehensive evaluation of erosion issues on the trail, and experts from the RCD joined staff for another evaluation in early April.
 The Bay Area Ridge Trail did some cleanup and minor improvements in late October 2013 to the staging area, and the lower 4 miles of the OHMT was dedicated as part of the Ridge Trail on November 10, 2013.
 The 40 acre Randy Lee Johnson property donation was completed in December 2014.
 Volunteers made drainage improvements on the trail in late January 2015 and work parties to install drain dips to control erosion were held in January and April of 2016.
 A PG&E contractor attempted to drive an ATV up the OHMT in early June, and ended up going into a gully; they promptly removed the vehicle and repaired the trail damage.
-The first 1.3 miles of the trail was bulldozed as a result of CalFire efforts to suppress the October 2017 wildfires; one volunteer work party has already spent a Saturday remediating the damage.
-CalFire had agreed to come back to do more remediation, but susequent fires in Southern California diverted their staff to help fight those fires.
+The first 1.3 miles of the trail was bulldozed as a result of CalFire efforts to suppress the October 2017 wildfires.
+CalFire had agreed to come back to do more remediation, but subsequent fires in Southern California diverted their staff to help fight those fires.
 District staff and volunteers in February 2018 replaced the gate at the Calistoga trailhead that had been damaged by CalFire's fire fighting efforts.
 Staff has been tracking and participating in the City of Calistoga's tail and parkway redesign project at the Vine / Silverado/ OHM Trail intersection, which may result in parking improvements and general beautification of the area.
-The lower 1/4 mile of the trail was repaired in early January 2019 by staff and volunteers, with an improved inboard drain, culvert and waterbars, to correct problems created by Calfire's bulldozing of the trail during the 2017 fire emergency.
-Another landslide occured due to the heavy rains in late Feb 2
+The lower 1/4 mile of the trail was repaired in early January 2019 by staff and volunteers, with an improved inboard drain, culvert and waterbars, to correct problems created by CalFire's 2017 bulldozing.
+Another landslide occurred due to the heavy rains in late Feb 2019; staff and volunteers have been working on repairs.
+Deer season trail closure signs will go up in August.